swimlane/deepdive-domain-data/README.md

 ## Provided JSON Files

 Our team has and will continue to generate daily JSON files which can be used for further research and defensive measures.
-These JSON files are named based on the term used during generation.
-The following terms are used and a generated JSON file is created with each of these terms pre-pended to the appropriate type of file:

-* corona
-* coronav
-* covid
-* pandemic
+These JSON files are are based off of the domains within the `master_blacklist.txt`:

-* virus
+* domains_by_ip.json
-* vaccine
+* ips_by_doman.json

 The file formats you will find, each day, are located with in the [Data](data) folder in this repository and will be contained under their appropriate date:

-* {term}_ip.json
+* domains_by_ip.json
-    * The datasets ending in `_ip.json` takes all the identified domains and retrieves their A record IP address.
-With this JSON file you are able to see which domains are associated with a specific IP address.
+    * These json files are organized by key value of the domain name and the value is the domains registered IP addresses.
-* {term}_zone.json
+* ips_by_doman.json
-    * The datasets ending in `_zone.json` creates a list of dictionaries for each TLD.
-Each of these dictionaries contains the actual identified domain and the ip address for this domain based on their A record IP address.
+    * These json files are organized by key value of IPs and the values are a list of domains associated with that IP address.
 * master_blacklist.txt
     * This file contains a blacklist of all terms and their identified domains, except for domains ending in .gov.
 More than likely you should blacklist all of these domains but use at your own discretion.